ewarchul/cecb/README.md

 	...
 }
 ```
-In above signature `par` stands for a initial point, `fn` for a evaluation function and `lower`, `upper` are boundries for hyperrectangle which sets feasibility region.
+In the above signature `par` stands for an initial point, `fn` for an evaluation function, and `lower`, `upper` are boundaries for hyperrectangle which sets the feasibility region.

 ### Output

-1. it has to return named list with `bestVal` key which contains the best value recorded in each iteration
+1. it has to return the named list with `bestVal` key which contains the best value recorded in each iteration
-2. it has to return named list with `value` key which contains the best value across whole iterations.
+2. it has to return the named list with `value` key which contains the best value across whole iterations.

 In other words, your algorithm function should return a named list like below: